jaseg/matelight/README.rst

 Architecture
 ~~~~~~~~~~~~
 The server listens on TCP and UDP ports 1337.
-Any GIF data coming in over TCP is displayed, text is first rendered interpreting ANSI escape sequences (colors, blink etc.) and rendered as a marquee.
+Any text arriving through TCP is rendered as a marquee, interpreting ANSI escape sequences (colors, blink etc.).
 The UDP port accepts CRAP, our Custom advanced video stReAming Protocol.
 A CRAP packet contains three bytes of RGB data per pixel in 40 rows of 40 columns (i.e. ``[R0,0 G0,0 B0,0 R0,1 G0,1 B0,1 ...
 R0,39 G0,39 B0,39 R1,0 G1,0 B1,0 ...
-R15,39 G15,39 B15,39]``).
+R15,39 G15,39 B15,39]``) and an optional trailing CRC32 checksum.

 There is at least one further server implementation of CRAP in the form of an `HTML5 CRAP emulator`_.
 There is `a Python script that plays gifs over CRAP`_.

 Related Projects
 ----------------
 * `A Python script that plays gifs over CRAP`_
-* `An HTML5 CRAP emulator`_
+* An `HTML5 CRAP emulator`_
 * `A CRAP client for node.js`_
 * `Webcam streaming on Mate Light`_
 * `A game programming framework for Mate Light`_